 Note: To learn more about how to dilute and use Bramble Berry’s LabColors, click this link.
 If you’d like our handy blending charts or a more detailed instruction sheet, you can buy and download them here and here or buy printed copies here and here.

 Terah from Bramble Berry replies...Hi Lisa!
 I'm sorry you were disappointed in this color.
 In our tests and recipes the Sky Blue High pH LabColor created a bright blue when it's diluted and in cold process soap.
+You can see an example of this colorant in CP soap after gel phase in the above picture, gel phase is very important with this color.
 If it's not diluted, it can appear greenish.
 It is not already diluted when it arrives to you.
 To find out how to dilute this colors check out this Diluting Bramble Berry LabColors blog post.
 I will email you personally to resolve this issue!

 Reply from Bramble Berry Hi Jenny!
 In our tests and recipes, this color created a bright blue in cold process.
 However, it can morph in melt and pour soap.
 To find our low pH colors for melt and pour, click here!
 You can also read more about LabColors in this Quick Start Guide.
 I'll be emailing you personally to discuss this!